Turkey confirms 28,645 daily COVID-19 cases

 Press attachés, foreign journalists visit historical and religious monuments in Azerbaijani Shusha (PHOTO)

+President Ilham Aliyev visits Tugh village together with members of general public of Khojavand district (PHOTO/VIDEO)

-President Ilham Aliyev views ongoing construction work on Hadrut-Jabrayil-Shukurbayli, Tugh-Hadrut and Fuzuli-Hadrut roads
+President Ilham Aliyev views construction work on Hadrut-Jabrayil-Shukurbayli, Tugh-Hadrut and Fuzuli-Hadrut highways (PHOTO/VIDEO)

 President Ilham Aliyev visits Hadrut settlement and Tugh village of Khojavand district (PHOTO/VIDEO)